Flight of the Conchords (TV series): Critical reception

 Flight of the Conchords received generally positive reviews from critics.
 Season 1 has a 68/100 rating based on 15 reviews on Metacritic, and season 2 has an 80/100 rating, based on 10 reviews.
-Detroit Free Press spoke positive of the series, describing it as "TV's most original and irresistible new comic concoction," and San Francisco Chronicle wrote that it "may well be the funniest thing you've seen in ages."
+Detroit Free Press spoke positively of the series, describing it as "TV's most original and irresistible new comic concoction," and San Francisco Chronicle wrote that it "may well be the funniest thing you've seen in ages."

 In 2019, Flight of the Conchords was ranked 65th on The Guardian's list of the 100 best TV shows of the 21st century.

 Awards

 At the 12th Satellite Awards, the show was nominated for Best Television Series – Musical or Comedy.

 The duo of Clement and McKenzie was awarded with the status of 2007 Wellingtonians of the Year after their international success blossomed that year.

 The show received four Emmy Award nominations in 2008.
-"Sally Returns" was nominated for "Outstanding Directing for a Limited or Anthology Series or Movie", "Yoko" was nominated for "Outstanding Writing for a Comedy Series" and two songs, "Most Beautiful Girl (In the Room)" and "Inner City Pressure", were nominated for "Outstanding Original Music and Lyrics".
+"Sally Returns" was nominated for "Outstanding Directing for a Comedy Series", "Yoko" was nominated for "Outstanding Writing for a Comedy Series" and two songs, "Most Beautiful Girl (In the Room)" and "Inner City Pressure", were nominated for "Outstanding Original Music and Lyrics".

 At the 60th Writers Guild of America Awards in 2007, the show was nominated for three awards – Best Television: Comedy Series, Best Television: Episodic Comedy Series (for "Sally Returns") and for Best Television: New Series.
 At the 2007 Television Critics Association Awards, the show received 2 nominations – Outstanding Achievement in Comedy and Outstanding New Program of the Year.

-At the 61st Primetime Emmy Awards, the show was nominated for six awards – Outstanding Comedy Series, Outstanding Directing for a Limited or Anthology Series or Movie (for the episode "The Tough Brets"), Outstanding Lead Actor in a Drama Series (Jemaine Clement), Outstanding Original Music and Lyrics (for the song "Carol Brown"), Outstanding Sound Mixing for a Limited or Anthology Series or Movie, and Outstanding Writing for a Comedy Series (for the episode "Prime Minister").
+At the 61st Primetime Emmy Awards, the show was nominated for six awards – Outstanding Comedy Series, Outstanding Directing for a Comedy Series (for the episode "The Tough Brets"), Outstanding Lead Actor in a Comedy Series (Jemaine Clement), Outstanding Original Music and Lyrics (for the song "Carol Brown"), Outstanding Sound Mixing for a Limited or Anthology Series or Movie, and Outstanding Writing for a Comedy Series (for the episode "Prime Minister").